-“Whenever you're bloated, your go-to drink should be kefir,” says dietician Frida Harju-Westman, an in-house nutritionist at the Swedish healthy living app, Lifesum.
-Drinking kefir—fermented milk with the consistency of a thin yogurt—is especially helpful if dairy products give you digestive troubles.
+“Whenever you're bloated, your go-to drink should be kefir,” says nutritionist Frida Harju-Westman.
+Drinking kefir—fermented milk with the consistency of a thin yogurt—may be especially helpful if dairy products give you digestive troubles.
 “Kefir contains lactase, an enzyme that helps your body break down lactose, which is usually responsible for any bloating, gas, or tummy pain when it comes to dairy products.”

-In addition to spinach's many other health benefits, “there are 156 milligrams of magnesium in just one cup,” says Dunston, "which helps relax muscles and may reduce cramping during your period.”
+There are about 156 milligrams of magnesium in one cup of spinach.
+This "helps relax muscles and may reduce cramping during your period,” says Dunston.
 Bonus: Magnesium is also said to decrease PMS symptoms such as irritability and headaches, too.

-Many cruciferous veggies, such as broccoli, are rich in calcium, which research has shown, decreases PMS fatigue and depression.
-(Just one cup contains a whopping 180 mg.)
-Broccoli is also rich in fiber, which (when less than 70g of it is consumed per day), helps reduce bloating and irregular bowel movements.
+Many cruciferous veggies, such as broccoli, are rich in calcium, which may decrease PMS fatigue and depression.
 To increase the body's absorption of calcium, says Dunston, “Have that broccoli with some salmon, which is high in vitamin D." Calcium-and-vitamin-D supplements, Dunston adds, have been shown to improve mood and reduce the severity of PMS symptoms, such as diarrhea, constipation, fatigue, depression, and bloating.

 Nuts and Seeds

-Many nuts and seeds are high in B vitamins (particularly B1 (thiamine), B6, and riboflavin), which have been shown to help decrease PMS symptoms such as irritability, fluid retention (weight gain), and bloating, among others.
+Many nuts and seeds are high in B vitamins (particularly B1 (thiamine), B6, and riboflavin), which may help decrease PMS symptoms such as irritability, fluid retention (weight gain), and bloating, among others.
 (Think: unsalted almonds, pistachios, and sunflower seeds.)
 “Nuts and seeds contain high amounts of minerals, electrolytes, and healthy fats,” Dunston adds, “which also help to balance our hormones.”

-National Institutes of Health: Office of Dietary Supplements.
-Potassium.
-Updated July 11, 2019.
+National Institutes of Health Office of Dietary Supplements.
+Potassium fact sheet for consumers.
+Updated March 22, 2021.